yli091230/AWIGEN_TRs/README.md

 * Duplicates, sexual chromosomes, mitochondrial SNPs and SNPs failed to match the reference alleles are also removed (should be removed in the QC).
 * `"--mac 20"` is a reasonable filter  to apply before --glm

+## 4. Fine-mapping
+Due to the linkage disequilibrium, gentic variants may inherent together.
+Therefore, there are oftern many variants show high assocition with the traits and not all of those variants are the causal ones.
+To prioritize potential causal variants, fine-mapping often applied to set of candidates variants.
+Here we use [FINEMAP](http://www.christianbenner.com) as an example to show the fine-mapping process.
+There are many other fine-mapping tools available, you can explore and test those.